 The first digits represent the UNL project number (467123), then the hyphen as a placeholder to help make the name more readable and easier to manage, followed by the sheet number (A1.01) (S2.01).
 The sheet number includes the discipline designator (A – Architectural) in this case a single digit used for Architectural but expandable up to two alphabetical characters as indicated for (SD – Structural Demolition).
 Next a three digit numerical sheet number with a dot, no spaces and finally the dot file name extension (.dwg – AutoCAD® file) (.pdf – Adobe System File).

-Alternate File Naming
+Alternate File Identification

 In some cases grouped PDF files, external CAD references/images, zipped files or Revit models may require an alternate nomenclature.
 Each PDF, CAD, ZIP or Revit drawing file shall be preceded with the UNL project number followed by a hyphen, then must follow the single or double discipline, uppercase alphabetic designator as deemed appropriate followed by a dot and the grouped file name, external CAD reference description or short Revit Model description, no spaces.
 A building name, acronym, project title or progress phase shall not be included in any way as part of the file naming.
-Variations of acceptable file naming nomenclature for these type of files are indicated below:
+Variations of acceptable file naming nomenclature for these types of files are indicated below:

 “467123-AE.binder.pdf” or “467123-ME.binder.pdf” or “467123-X.firstfloor.dwg” or “467123-A.binder.zip” or “467123-AE.model.rvt”